Danza Kuduro: Commercial performance

 The song debuted at number 48 on the Billboard Hot Latin Songs.
 One week later, the song debuted at number 34 on the Tropical Songs.
 The song has become Don Omar's second number-one hit on the Billboard Latin Songs, and also topped the Latin Rhythm Songs, Latin Tropical Songs.
 On the Venezuelan Airplay Chart from the Record Report, the song also reached the top of the Latin Chart, and peaked at number 2 on the main Top 100 Chart.
-Due to heavy airplay and strong sales in the US, on the issue of May 21, 2011 the song debuted at number 82 on the Billboard Hot 100 and number 93 on the Canadian Hot 100.
+Due to heavy airplay and strong sales in the US, on the issue of May 21, 2011, the song debuted at number 82 on the Billboard Hot 100 and number 93 on the Canadian Hot 100.
 It has sold over a million digital copies in the US by October 2012.

 According to Universal Records, the single became a worldwide hit, reaching No. 1 in Argentina, Ecuador, Venezuela, Italy, Netherlands, Spain, Romania, Austria, Switzerland, Germany, Sweden and on the US Hot Latin Songs chart, and making the top 5 in Serbia, Bosnia and Herzegovina, Colombia, Chile, Central America, Denmark, and Norway.
 The single has found greater success especially in Italy where it topped the charts for 10 straight weeks.

 Music video

-A music video was filmed on the Caribbean island of St. Martin, and was directed by music video director Vincent Egret, who has directed most of Lucenzo's recent videos.
-Production/Post supervised by Frederico Panetta and his team (4brostudio) Marc-Olivier Jean, Anderson Jean, Dullin Jean, Fayolle Jean Jr. did the post-production of the music video.
-After Title Short Song Taboo By Don Omar In this The video shows the singers boasting of all the wealth of a millionaire.
-It portrays Don Omar inviting Lucenzo to a boat ride, and picking him up in a BMW Z4.
-Also there are scenes of women dancing around the two artists on the beach.
-Before the video premiere, a preview of the video was released on July 30, 2010, through Omar's Facebook account.
+A music video was filmed on the Caribbean island of St. Martin, and was directed by music video director Vincent Egret, a frequent collaborator of Lucenzo.
+Production was supervised by Frederico Panetta and his team 4brostudio (Marc-Olivier Jean, Anderson Jean, Dullin Jean, Fayolle Jean Jr.) worked on post-production.

-The full music video was premiered on August 17, 2010, through Vevo.
-There were more than 1 million views within the first few days of its release, making "Danza Kuduro" the #3 Most Seen Video in the World.
-Since 2018 the music video for "Danza Kuduro" exceeded one billion views.
+The video shows the singers flaunting their wealth, with Don Omar inviting Lucenzo to a boat ride and picking him up in a BMW Z4.
+There are also scenes of women dancing around the two singers on the beach.
+A preview of the video was released through Omar's Facebook account on July 30, 2010.
+The full music video premiered on August 17, 2010, through Vevo.
+The video passed 1 million views within the first few days of its release, making "Danza Kuduro" the #3 Most Seen Video in the World.
+Since 2018, the music video for "Danza Kuduro" exceeded one billion views.